 As someone that has spent many a day and month and year, perhaps even most of my life, overwhelmed by powerful emotions, I can only agree that finding a way to own, validate and deepen a sense not of lightness, but of darkness, has been my salvation.
 To say it’s been a positive experience would be a terrible understatment.

-Finding a sense of indignation has been central to my recovery from my family, work and many disastrous romantic relationships.
+Finding a sense of indignation has been central to my recovery from my family, my work and so many disastrous romantic relationships.

-Reading backwards and around from Ezekiel 25:17, and the poetry of the warrior-poet Catullus, along with extensive travel has been of great consolation… but–
+It’s helped me to read backwards and around from the biblical Ezekiel 25:17, and the poetry of the warrior-poet Catullus.
+Extensive travel has been a great consolation… but–

-Winning a few times has been the thing that brought me the strength, satisfaction, safety and … yes, joy … all the things that I have craved most of my life, and whose absence has brought me suffering more than the deprivations of the great losses that I’ve had.
+Winning a few times has been the thing that brought me the strength, satisfaction, safety and … yes, joy … all the things that I have craved most of my life, and whose absence has brought me more suffering than the losses that I’ve had.

 I do not forgive and forget.
 I’ve tried to ‘love so much I can forgive’.
-I’ve tried in memory of a dead friend.
-My conclusion at age 30 is that it is insufficient to say this: “That Shit is Bullshit” when the truth of the matter about ‘forgiving and forgetting’ is that it is in fact morally bankrupt.
-I take particular and vocal issue with people that proffer that kind of laziness that ammounts to soft cruelty.
-I neither forgive nor forget to move on, and I wont be present and silent when anyone says to anyone suffering that they should bear their pain silently.
+I’ve redoubled my will in memory of a dead friend.
+But, my conclusion at age 30 is that it is just not enough.
+It’s also not enough to react with a similar shallowness and respond to some common lightness with “that shit is bullshit.”
+The truth of the matter about ‘forgiving and forgetting’ is that it is in fact morally bankrupt.
+Of late I’ve taken particular and vocal issue with people that proffer the kind of laziness that amounts to soft cruelty.
+I neither forgive nor forget to move on.
+I wont be silent when anyone says to the suffering that they should bear their pain silently.

 My moving on has included a measure of revenge of a more traditional sort– No, scratch that.
-I don’t get revenge, or even that angry anymore.
-I get vindication.
+I’ve been rolling a word around my head– the Latin ‘VINDICTA‘ that I titled this post.
+I don’t get revenge, or even get that angry anymore.
+I seek vindication.
 I seek justice.

 Here it is, for those that a faint of heart-

 For those that quiver at such statements, let me say this: vindication that transcends revenge can be more than a personal salve.
-It can be humbling for all involved.
+It can be humbling for all directly involved, and good for society at large.
 If done just right, it is both humanising and civilising.
 Civilising in the fullness of the Roman sense of the word.
-More than this, Humanity has never moved forward without it.
+That it makes citizens of us as we conquer our baser instincts.
+More than this, humanity has never moved forward without it.
+I do.

-My point is simple and personal and, it is this:
+My point is simple and personal.
+It is this: